Bethlehem rebounds from pandemic, lifting Christmas spirits

 This year, visitors are back, hotels are full and shopkeepers have reported a brisk business in the runup to the holiday.
 Although the numbers have not reached pre-pandemic levels, the return of tourists has palpably raised spirits in Bethlehem.

-“We are celebrating Christmas this year in a very much different way than last year,” said Palestinian Tourism Minister Rula Maayah.
+“We are celebrating Christmas this year in a very much different way than last year,” Palestinian Tourism Minister Rula Maayah said.
 “We’re celebrating Christmas with pilgrims coming from all over the world.”

 Throughout the day, hundreds of people strolled through Manger Square for Christmas Eve celebrations.
 Marching bands pounding on drums and playing bagpipes paraded through the area, and foreign tourists meandered about and snapped selfies with the town’s large Christmas tree behind them.